Stress and Anxiety: What's the Difference?

 In our lives, there are good and bad times.
 Stress can and do interfere with our daily lives at any time.
-However, chronic stress and the consistency of it, can and will take a toll on our health and well being.
-Chronic stress may result in heart palpitations, skin rashes, weight loss or weight gain, headache, and sleepless nights.
+However, chronic stress and its consistency, can and will take a toll on our health and well being.
+Chronic stress may result in heart shaking, skin rashes, weight loss or gain, headache, and sleepless nights.

 The True Meaning of Anxiety

 Anxiety is the feeling of tension brought about by stress factors.
 The end result of it may lead to a physical ailment.
 The results will be such as increased blood pressure, racing thoughts, nervousness, paranoia, hopelessness, lack of energy, and even anger.
-However, If we left it as unchecked and dealt with anxiety and stress, it can lead to depression.
+However, If we left it unchecked and dealt with anxiety and stress, it can lead to depression.

 The American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders – Fifth Edition identifies that anxiety can be specific and distinct.
 There are 6 major types or categories of Anxiety.

 6 Major Types of Anxiety

 - Separation Anxiety Disorder – The stress factor of this disorder is the physical separation of a person from a family member or a familiar situation or place.
 The anxiety felt by those who suffer from Separation Anxiety Disorder is mostly based on the feeling of being alone.
-It brings about the feeling of isolation.
+It brings about the feeling of loneliness.

-- Specific Phobia – This disorder is triggered by specific situations, subjects, or causes that are disproportionate to the actual threat that is involved.
+- Specific Phobia – This disorder is triggered by specific situations, subjects, or causes that are unreasonable to the actual threat that is involved.
 The anxiety or “specific phobia” felt may result in dysfunctional behaviour.
-Further, it aims to avoid the situation or subject in question.
+Further, it aims to avoid the situation in question.

-- Social Anxiety Disorder (Social Phobia) – The fear of public exposure is the stress factor.
-The fear of a person is being scrutinized by others.
+- Social Anxiety Disorder (Social Phobia) – The fear of public display is the stress factor.
+The fear of a person is being judged by others.
 Specifically, those coming from unfamiliar people is the result.

 - Panic Disorder – The stress factor that contributes to panic disorder is not distinct.
 It can be anything that creates uneasiness or builds tensions for a person.
-Extreme or excessive worrying is one of the manifestations of this disorder.
-Panic disorder is to describe when panic attacks are recurrent and disabling.
+Extreme worrying is one of the indications of this disorder.
+Panic disorder is describe when panic attacks are recurrent and disabling.